HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 *I do the 50/90 Challenge and write 50 songs between 4 July and 1 October*:

 How do you get better at your craft?
-By practicing regularly and challenging yourself such as trying to write [50 Songs in 90 Days](http://fiftyninety.fawmers.org/user/happystinson).
+By practicing regularly and challenging yourself such as trying to write [50 Songs in 90 Days](https://write.fawm.org/@happystinson).
 I completed 3 songs but then got way to busy in the trimester I suppose.

 ## Events

-With **Raymont College:** 🏘❤️
+### Raymont College

 - Climbing, biking, laser tag, bush dance, and commencement dinner
 - Day trip to Kings Beach on Sunshine Coast